decalage2/olefile/olefile/README.rst

 Follow all updates and news on Twitter: https://twitter.com/decalage2

--  **2014-09-26 v0.40 alpha**: renamed OleFileIO\_PL to olefile, added
+-  **2014-10-01 v0.40**: renamed OleFileIO\_PL to olefile, added initial
-   initial write support for streams >4K, updated doc and license.
+   write support for streams >4K, updated doc and license, improved the setup script.
 -  2014-07-27 v0.31: fixed support for large files with 4K sectors,
    thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
 Added test scripts from Pillow (by hugovk).
 Fixed setup for Python 3